Traveling to Spain during Covid-19: What you need to know before you go

 What's the Covid situation?

 Spain has been in a state of emergency since the start of November 2020, with curbs due to be in place until May 2021.
-It has seen over 1.85 million infections and nearly 50,000 deaths.
-Case rates have recently dropped to their lowest since August, however, with signs that new measures are having a positive effect on transmission.
+It has seen over 2.6 million infections and over 56,000 deaths.
+Case rates remain high -- on January 19, Spain recorded the biggest weekend rise in cases since the pandemic began.

 What can visitors expect?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 27.